adamtmorrison/Smeagol/README.md

 Settings are not yet saved.
 You can edit the preference table in the lua directly.

 ### Changelog:
+- 1.3.1 - Added additional logic to prevent using a ring when Kopofried buff gain/drop.
 - 1.3.0 - Added support for Wardrobes 5-8.
 - 1.2.5 - I don't remember what I did there...
 - 1.2.4 - Some minor bugfixes.